 Having visited Prepare Early Childhood centre in St Ives earlier this year, I was delighted to hear that they were setting up a playgroup.
 Prepare is a wonderful centre with such enthusiastic and welcoming staff.
 As I am not in a situation where I need long day care facilities, being able to access the centre and have my children reap the benefits of the nurturing educated staff there filled me with great excitement.
-I took my youngest two kids along to check it out!
+I took my youngest two kids along to check out Prepare Playgroup St Ives.

 About Prepare Early Childhood